HIV prevention

 • PEPSE is available from Whittall Street Clinic during their opening hours.
 Call them on 0121 237 5700.

-• PEPSE is available at our Nurse led clinics at the Birmingham LGBT Centre on Wednesdays from 9.30am-3pm or Thursdays from 12 midday til 6.30pm.
+• PEPSE is available at the nurse-led clinics at the Birmingham LGBT Centre on Wednesdays and Thursdays from 9am-5pm.
 Call us on 0121 643 0821.

 • Outside of clinic hours, PEPSE can be obtained from hospital A&E departments.
 Find an A&E department here.

-Umbrella PEPSE Leaflet
+Umbrella Health PEPSE Leaflet

-You can read Umbrella’s PEPSE Leaflet here.
+You can read Umbrella Health’s PEPSE Leaflet here.

 HIV Support